Tuesday, April 14, 2026

 The part about walking that I like the least is the driving.

 So I've begun a project to walk the public rights of way within walking distance of my house.
 This will not take long; there aren't many.
-This may be related to the fact that the land is reclaimed, or drained marshland so doesn't have a network of ancient established paths that you find everywhere else.
+This may be related to the fact that the land is reclaimed (drained marshland) so doesn't have a network of ancient established paths that you find everywhere else.

 I had to walk a 10-mile circular route to be able to reach these first two paths.
 They're both short stretches but in both cases it was very pleasant to get off the road.